plurid/state-share-image/README.md

 # State-Share Image

-HTTP(S) State-Sharing Using Domain-Based Generated Image
+HTTP(S) State-Sharing Using Domain-Based Steganographical Generated Image

-Encode the state of an application into an image in order to be able to share or store it.
+Encode the `state` of an application into an image in order to be able to share it with others or store it for yourself.

 + [Concept](#concept)